Skip to main content

 Use the same payment logic in proposal language, checkout or contract acceptance, and invoice reminders.
 If a client rejects milestone terms, offer smaller, specific milestones instead of reverting to open-ended Net-30.

-We covered this in detail in How to Get Paid in Multiple Currencies Without Forced FX.
+For multi-currency work, How to Get Paid in Multiple Currencies Without Forced FX covers forced-FX tradeoffs and payout setup.

 Choose rails on end-to-end reliability, not headline fees.
 If cross-border volume is meaningful or exception volume is already high, favor the option that gives clearer status visibility, cleaner reconciliation, and a predictable payout date.